junglok/tem-docs/docs/index.md

 ## **Change Log**

+* `2025-05-14` - AlmaLinux9 based TEM users guides updated
+* `2025-05-07` - All the login servers (tem-ui-al9, tem-cs-al9, tem-dm-al9) becomes ready including DNS/firewall setup
+* `2025-04-21` - DevOps codes for all the analysis tools has been refactored and distributed on the new cluster system
+* `2025-03-17` - CE (scheduler) server and some of test worker servers become ready
 * `2025-02-28` - We are under migrating all the service nodes OS from ScientificLinux 7.x to AlmaLinux 9.x